-Talking to your doctor openly and honestly about your weight is one of the best things you can do for your health.
-You're likely to start by seeing your primary care doctor.
+Talking to your health care provider openly and honestly about your weight concerns is one of the best things you can do for your health.
+If you're concerned about your weight, start by seeing your primary care provider.
 In some cases, you may be referred to an obesity specialist — if one is available in your area.
-You may also be referred to a mental health provider, dietitian or nutrition specialist.
+You may also be referred to a behavioral counselor, dietitian or nutrition specialist.

 What you can do